ChassiDex/ChassiDex.github.io/data/acinetobacter_baylyi.md

 ---
 # Applications

-It is a non-pathogenic, nutrionally versatile, naturally competent organism that can be used in various applications.
+It is a non-pathogenic, nutritionally versatile, naturally competent organism that can be used in various applications.

 # Strains
 - ADP1